-The solution was asbestos, which created a health issue for workers.
+The overuse of asbestos in construction created health risks for workers.
 They handled asbestos directly, often leading to weightless sharp fibers floating in the air.
 In 1990, the Centers for Disease Control and Prevention reported nearly 300 mesothelioma cases among insulation workers in the United States and Canada.

 Some of the construction jobs that handled asbestos were:

 Many buildings were constructed with asbestos mixtures to add durability to tiles, electrical wiring, shingles, paint and more.
 When fires occur in these buildings, the asbestos is disturbed and damaged.
 This splinters small pieces of asbestos from the mixture.
 Firefighters attempting to save people and put out blazes are often breathing in toxic air, including these sharp fibers.

 The 9/11 terrorist attack on the World Trade Centers is the most publicized example of asbestos exposure for firefighters.
 The skyscrapers were built with tons of asbestos.

 Asbestos in the electrical industry was an afterthought for decades.
 Again, asbestos is fire‑resistant.
 So any opportunities to protect wires or switchboards from catching fire were a necessity.